robbutcher2001/tdd-tutorial/README.md

 To write the feature-file test in Cypress, we can assert for the same things we listed above (textboxes, buttons and a list) but instead of using CSS selectors, classes or element IDs, it's recommended we use 'data-' attributes on the elements.
 This separates the tests from the implementation, making the tests less brittle and isolating them from CSS and JS changes.

+### Writing a Feature File

-Right, let's write a feature file to interact with UI asserting for the elements and interactions we are expecting to see as outlined above.
+Right, let's write a feature file to interact with the UI, asserting for the elements and interactions we are expecting to see as outlined above.

 An approach I like to take is to write all the 'shoulds' first.
 This really makes you think about the final solution and forces you to think about how interactions will tie together.
 So, our simple text translation app (I typed this out exactly as I thought about it, in this order):